syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

-It allows to play the previous audio/video source of the media player.
+Plays the previous audio/video source of the media player.

 #### Example